annashipman/annashipman.github.io/_posts/2020-09-17-meeting-everyone.md

 ## Introducing myself

 In my intro, I gave a potted career history.
-Starting from my degree in philosophy, and my first career in [children's book publishing](https://www.barringtonstoke.co.uk/), through teaching myself to code, my [masters in Software Systems](https://www.hw.ac.uk/study/uk/postgraduate/information-technology-software-systems.htm) and then my 15+ year career in programming, infrastructure & operations, technical architecture and then my previous role as [Open Source lead](/jfdi/a-year-in-the-life-os-lead.html).
+Starting from my degree in philosophy, and my first career in [children's book publishing](https://www.barringtonstoke.co.uk/), through teaching myself to code, my [masters in Software Systems](https://www.hw.ac.uk/study/uk/postgraduate/information-technology-software-systems.htm) and then my 15+ year career in programming, infrastructure and operations, technical architecture, and my previous role as [Open Source lead](/jfdi/a-year-in-the-life-os-lead.html).
 I also talked about what appealed to me about the job as Technical Director at the FT.

 I said roughly the same thing to everyone.
 I don't normally introduce myself and give my background, but in this case I thought that as a new Tech Director most of them would not be working closely with me, and I would not be contributing code, so it was worth giving my credentials.

 My mentor had suggested I also say something personal.
-I think he intended something like "married with two children", but instead, I tried to give a different kind of personal detail.
+I think he intended something like "married with two children" (or whatever), but instead, I tried to give a different kind of personal detail, something about my interests.
 I tried to come up with a different one for each conversation, for example something about my [cross-stitch hobby](https://twitter.com/annashipman/status/1043917006477643777).

 This part was the hardest part for me, because prior to this I had generally enjoyed keeping a clear boundary between work stuff and personal stuff, so that definitely didn't cover talking about cross-stitch, or my home life, on a first meeting.
 However, I had been trying to bring more of my personal self to work, and this part of the intro did lead to some really interesting conversations and I think helped make a better connection.